What is Post-Concussion Syndrome?

 There are generally two or three options when an LTD claim is denied: appeal, lawsuit, and for unionized employees there may be an option to proceed with the union grievance process as set out in the collective bargaining agreement.
 All three options have their advantages and disadvantages.

 The main advantage of an appeal is it can be fast.
-The biggest disadvantage is very few appeals are denied.
+The biggest disadvantage is very few appeals are approved.
 This is because appeals do not go to an independent decision maker; rather, it is the same company looking at the same information that it has already rejected.
 The only time long term disability lawyers would ever recommend an appeal is if there is new compelling evidence that was not included in the original application.
 In the case of post-concussion syndrome, this could be a detailed report from a neurologist or neuropsychologist, or other similar evidence.

 Lawsuits do not mean you are going to court.
 But they do take longer than appeals.
 Lawsuits, however, have a much higher success rate.
 Another advantage of a taking legal action is the settlement usually results in a single lump sum payment for both past and future benefits, meaning you no longer have to deal with the insurance company.
 Often you can save on income tax as well when you settle out of court.
 Experienced long term disability lawyers have success rates of more than 95%

 For unionized employees, the union may assist with an appeal or lawsuit.
 But often the union does not have the resources nor the expertise to do so.
 Sometimes unionized employees do not have the option of retaining a long term disability lawyer.